-29 Are there limits on, or requirements for, post-employment restrictive covenants to be enforceable?
+30 Are there limits on, or requirements for, post-employment restrictive covenants to be enforceable?
 Will a court typically modify a covenant to make it enforceable?

-Non-compete post-employment provisions must be considered in light of section 27 of the Indian Contract Act 1872, which stipulates that an agreement by which anyone is restrained from exercising a lawful profession, trade or business of any kind, is void.
-A restrictive non-compete covenant extending beyond the term of service is unenforceable, irrespective of the reasonableness of such restriction, except in cases involving sale of good-will.
-Accordingly, Indian courts have determined that post-termination non-compete restriction are unenforceable.
+Non-compete post-employment provisions must be considered in light of section 27 of the Indian Contract Act, which stipulates that an agreement by which anyone is restrained from exercising a lawful profession, trade or business of any kind, is void.
+A restrictive non-compete covenant extending beyond the term of service is unenforceable, irrespective of the reasonableness of such restrictions, except in cases involving sale of goodwill.
+Accordingly, Indian courts have determined that post-termination non-compete restrictions are unenforceable.